-There is currently no legally established naming or labelling criteria for extracts (with the exception of Vanilla), so naming conventions can vary from company to company.
+There is currently no legally established naming or labeling criteria for extracts (with the exception of vanilla), so naming conventions can vary from company to company.
 We believe in making our naming conventions honest, accurate, and clear.
 To ensure that our naming conventions are easy to understand and completely forthcoming we use the following criteria in naming our extracts:

 What is an extract and how is it made?

 First, think of a coffee maker.
 Every time you brew coffee, you’re essentially making an extract.
 In this case, that means running a solvent (water) through a product (coffee beans) to extract the flavor compounds produces an extract (the brewed coffee).
 Unlike your roasted coffee beans, however, the flavor compounds and essential oils found in most botanicals are not water soluble, but rather oil soluble.
 Alcohol is used with water to extract solvents and to keep the essential oils from separating (as oil and water are prone to do).
 For this same reason, solvents are used to maximize the extraction of flavor compounds that aren’t water-soluble.
 When looking at many of our extracts you’ll likely see one of the following: propylene glycol or polysorbate.